 Our Maths curriculum intent is based on the key belief that all pupils can do maths.
 Research teaches us that the UK is one of few advanced nations where it is socially acceptable, even fashionable, to profess an inability to cope with maths.
 As a society, we view failure in maths as ‘normal’ and perceive those who succeed as somehow ‘different’.
 Before a child can succeed, they need to have the confidence and belief that they can achieve in Maths.
 However, in order for this to happen, there needs to be a drastic shift to reverse the “can’t do” attitude towards mathematics.

 Thus, our intent for Maths at Lanesfield, is to overturn this pervasive cultural deficit.
 A core principle of our Maths curriculum is to develop well-rounded mathematicians who have a resilient, growth mind-set.
 We will achieve this through our Maths Mastery curriculum.
 Through this approach, we will support pupils to develop a secure and deep understanding of fundamental mathematical concepts and procedures.

 Not only will our pupils develop a fluency of maths, they will also develop their problem solving and reasoning skills.
-Furthermore, our curriculum will encourage them to explore how and why the mathematics works so they can apply their mathematical knowledge to any unfamiliar situation once they enter the real life world.
+Furthermore, our curriculum will encourage them explore how and why the mathematics works so they can apply their mathematical knowledge to any unfamiliar situation once they enter the real life world.
 With the use of 1:1 iPads, pupils will be able to independently access mathematical learning, further developing their confidence and resilience as mathematicians.
-Our intent is developed through a culture of open exploration and investigation in Maths lessons, where every Lanesfield pupil will leave our school without a fear of Maths and with a recognition and value for their mathematical ability.
+By developing a culture of open exploration and investigation in Maths lessons, every Lanesfield pupil will leave our school without a fear of Maths and with a recognition and value for their mathematical ability.

 The national curriculum for mathematics aims to ensure that all pupils: